-The Michigan Language Assessment internship program provides professional training and research opportunities for English language teaching professionals and graduate students.
+The Michigan Language Assessment internship program provides professional training and research opportunities to professionals and graduate students with an interest in language assessment.
 Successful applicants will work closely with Michigan Language Assessment teams on English language assessment tasks and projects that are appropriate to their interests and skills.

 Interns will be involved in activities relating to the design and construction of language assessments.
 These can include item writing and review, quality assurance activities, and test development projects.
 Interns will also have the opportunity to contribute to a variety of test review and research activities.
 These activities may include research design, data collection and analysis, and the documentation of results.